 While antivirus software is widely used and password managers are starting to gain popularity, virtual private networks (VPNs) are still new to some people.
 If you work online, VPN is the most important tool you should have.
 But regular internet users are often afraid they’re not tech-savvy enough to use VPNs.
 That couldn’t be further from the truth.

 Modern VPN providers have extremely user-friendly apps for all major platforms.
-Like NordVPN, which allows you to connect to a remote server with a single button.
+Most VPN providers allow you to connect to a remote server with a single button.
 VPNs use modern encryption algorithms to protect your data online, so no one can intercept and see what you’re sending or receiving.
 With NordVPN, you won’t have to worry about unsecured public Wi-Fi either.
 It will protect your connections as you work on the train, in the library, or your favorite coffee shop.

 Also Read: NordVPN Review - The Best So Far